psyraxaus/Prosim2GSX/memory-bank/progress.md

    - ✅ GSXLoadsheetManager for loadsheet generation and transmission
    - ✅ GSXDoorManager for aircraft door control
    - ✅ GSXServiceCoordinator for coordinating GSX services

+4. **GSX Coordinators**
+   - ✅ GSXDoorCoordinator for door management
+   - ✅ GSXEquipmentCoordinator for equipment management
+   - ✅ GSXPassengerCoordinator for passenger management
+   - ✅ GSXCargoCoordinator for cargo management
+   - ✅ GSXFuelCoordinator for fuel management

 ## What's Left to Build